MHSanaei/ChatGPT-Jailbreak/README.md

-# GPT-4, GPT‑4o, GPT-3.5 Jailbreak

-copy paste to your ChatGPT
+copy and paste to your ChatGPT then enter after that ask your questions

 <details>
   <summary>Click for Jailbreak details</summary>